AutoWDS/autowds-site/policy/PRIVACY_POLICY.md

-# Privacy Policy for Octopus Crawler (Microsoft Edge Extension)
+# Privacy Policy for Octopus Crawler

 Octopus Crawler is a browser extension designed to help users collect and extract structured data from web pages.